 Mining and Processing

-Gakara produces a high-value rare earth concentrate of 52-56% TREO, with low levels of radioactivity.
+Gakara has produced since its inception a high-value rare earth concentrate of 52-56% TREO, with low levels of radioactivity.
 Neodymium and praseodymium (NdPr), the critical input materials in permanent magnets, represent approximately 88% of the overall basket value (whilst being only 19.5% of the mass).

 No reagents are used to produce Rainbow’s concentrate, delivering both a low environmental impact and a low processing cost, compared to more complex rare earth processing requirements.